cesarnml/aws-solutions-architect-associate-ssa-c03/README.md

     - Can access if IAM permission allows it OR resource allows it AND not explicitly denied
   - static site:
     - `http://BUCKET-NAME.s3-website-AWS-REGION.amazonaws.com`
+- `Amazon S3 - Versioning`
+  - Enabled at bucket level
+  - version "null" for objects that existed prior to enabling versioning